Exploring Fractional Sales Leadership If your business has made it past the ten-year mark, it…

 The term fractional is associated with two factors.
 The sales management professional provides a fraction of their time, and a small business pays a fraction of that manager’s overall compensation.
 When you hire a fractional sales manager, you should work with them as your sales manager.
 You hire a professional to lead and manage the salespeople and represent the sales team at the company leadership level.

 Before Fractional Sales Management became popular, our company referred to this approach as Shared Virtual Sales Management.
 We used the term virtual because that is our model.
 As a corporate sales manager, I managed teams in a vast geographic territory, so it made sense to work the same with smaller company sales teams.
-We worked virtually before the Covid 19 pandemic pushed many businesses to embrace the technology.
+We worked virtually before the COVID-19 pandemic pushed many businesses to embrace the technology.
 Not all fractional sales managers work virtually—some work close to their homes to work face-to-face with their clients.

 The focus is on small businesses because medium and large enterprises often reach a point where a full-time manager makes the best sense.

 I can’t speak for all fractional sales managers, but we take ownership and accountability of the sales goal assigned to the sales team at Sales Manager Now.
 We do because we are your Sales Manager.
 Our reputation and value are based on the team’s results, just as they would be for a full-time sales manager.
-We work on a month-to-month basis just like most employees do.
+We work on a month-to-month basis, like most employees do.

 Sales Manager Now’s fractional sales management approach includes the following job responsibilities: